AEllisNOLA/intro-to-react-todo/README.md

 - Isolated items in the todoArray with .map() so that many arrays could be shown via one <ToDoItem /> line.
 - Added props to that single <ToDoItem /> line to connect to the data from the initial state.
 - In <ToDoItem /> component, created a checkbox.
 Hooked the checkbox and the hard-coded text to isCompleted and description, so that the data in the initial state is now showing.

+## Checkpoint 2751
+In Progress.
+- Created event function toggleComplete() and gave it to <ToDo /> entry as a prop.
+- Added onChange event listener to <ToDo /> component
+- Added index parameter to toggleComplete() to know which checkbox is being clicked.
+- Updated state by making a copy of todosArray and individualized tasks using their index.
+Ternary operator switches isCompleted now.
+Then the state is set to the new value of isCompleted.

+PUSH!